 What is Deferred Revenue?

-Deferred revenue also called unearned revenue is the cash a company collects for goods or services it has yet to deliver.
-Because the obligation to the customer still exists, this amount cannot be recognized as income on the date payment is received; it sits on the balance sheet until the performance obligation is fulfilled.
+Deferred revenue also called unearned revenue is cash a company receives for goods or services it has not yet delivered.
+Because the obligation to the customer still exists, this amount cannot be recognised as income on the date payment is received; it is recorded as a liability and released only as the performance obligation is fulfilled.

 The Core Principles of Revenue Recognition